navalnica/dl_sys_course_notes/README.md

 The brain does multi-stage processing of its inputs before it reaches the final decision making center.
 * From circuit theory.
 Certain functions can be represented much more efficiently using a multi-stage architecture.
 A classic example is the **parity function**.
-However parity function is not very relevant to functions that we approximate in practise.
+However parity function is not very relevant to functions that we approximate in practice.
 Besides, gradient descent is horrible at learning functions like parity.

 ### Questions: